 Calmness is a superpower.
-Not many people possess it and not many retain it over long periods.
+Not many people possess it, and not many retain it over long periods.
 In our fast-paced, ever-changing world, calmness is the exception, not the norm.
 A calm temper is, however, indispensable to productivity, apt decision-making, and social tactfulness.
-On this basis, here are 7 effective habits that make you a calmer person.
+On this basis, here are seven effective habits that make you a calmer person.

 I’ve always been fascinated by calm, composed people who don’t let external negativity or personal setbacks destroy their peace.